 - See the Getty Museum – The Getty’s architecture is so beautiful that it keeps me fascinated.
 They have a great art exhibit but what I like the best are the sweeping views of the city and the building’s architecture.
 Visiting here was a highlight of my time in L.A.

-- Take a walk on the beach - Los Angeles beaches are a great place to go for a walk, people-watching, or just lounging in the sun.
-Venice Beach and Santa Monica are two of the most famous.
+- Take a Walk on the Beach - Los Angeles beaches are a great place to go for a walk, people-watch, or just lounge in the sun.
+Venice Beach and Santa Monica are two of the most famous beaches.